Skylab 2: Mission highlights

 The Skylab station suffered significant damage on its May 14 launch: its micrometeorite shield, and one of its primary solar arrays had torn loose during launch, and the remaining primary solar array was jammed.
 Without the shield which was designed to also provide thermal protection, Skylab baked in the Sun, and rising temperatures inside the workshop released toxic materials into the station's atmosphere and endangered on-board film and food.
 The first crew was supposed to launch on May 15, but instead had to train practicing repair techniques as they were developed by the engineers.
 Ground controllers purged the atmosphere with pure nitrogen four times, before refilling it with the nitrogen/oxygen atmosphere for the crew.
 The secret National Reconnaissance Office used a KH-8 Gambit 3 to photograph the damaged station.

 On May 25, Skylab 2 lifted from LC-39B, the first Saturn IB launch in almost five years and only the second-ever launch from Pad 39B.
 Booster performance was nominal except for one momentary glitch that could have threatened the mission – when the Commit signal was sent to the Saturn at ignition, the instrument unit sent a command to switch the launch vehicle from internal to external power.
 This would have shut down the Saturn's electrical system, but not the propulsion system, and likely cause the disaster scenario of an uncontrollable booster, requiring the Launch Escape System to be activated and the Command Module pulled away to safety, followed by Range Safety destroying the errant launch vehicle.
-However, the duration of the cutoff signal was less than one second, too short a time for the electrical relay in the booster to be activated, thus nothing happened and the launch proceeded as planned.
-This glitch was traced to a modification of the pad electrical equipment and corrective steps were subsequently taken to prevent it from happening again.
-On reaching the station, Conrad flew their Apollo Command/Service Module (CSM) around it to inspect the damage, then soft-docked with it to avoid the necessity of station keeping while the crew ate, and flight controllers planned the first repair attempt.
-Then they undocked so that Conrad could position the CSM by the jammed solar panel, so that Weitz could perform a stand-up EVA, trying to free the array by tugging at it with a 10-foot hooked pole, while Kerwin held onto his legs.
+However, the duration of the cutoff signal was less than one second, too short a time for the electrical relay in the booster to be activated, so nothing happened and the launch proceeded as planned.
+This glitch was traced to a modification of the pad electrical equipment and corrective steps were taken to prevent it from happening again.
+On reaching the station, Conrad flew their Apollo Command and Service Module (CSM) around it to inspect the damage, then soft-docked with it to avoid the necessity of station keeping while the crew ate, and flight controllers planned the first repair attempt.
+Then they undocked so that Conrad could position the CSM by the jammed solar panel, and Weitz could perform a stand-up EVA, trying to free the array by tugging at it with a 10-foot hooked pole, while Kerwin held onto his legs.
 This failed, and consumed a significant amount of the Skylab's nitrogen maneuvering fuel to keep it steady in the process.